ra100/fsfilm-iot/OuttatimersController/.kilocode/rules/memory-bank/context.md

 ### Power Management System

-- **IMPLEMENTED**: Deep sleep functionality with 3-second button hold
+- **IMPLEMENTED**: Light sleep functionality with 3-second button hold

-  - Button2 hold for 3+ seconds activates deep sleep mode
+  - Button2 hold for 3+ seconds activates light sleep mode
-  - WiFi disconnect and complete system shutdown before sleep
+  - WiFi disconnect and system shutdown before sleep
-  - 10-second timer wake-up for ESP32-C6 compatibility
+  - Button wake-up only (timer wake-up removed)
-  - Complete system restart on wake-up with all settings preserved
+  - System restart on wake-up with all settings preserved

+- **REMOVED**: 10-minute autosleep when LEDs are off - functionality disabled

 - **INTEGRATED**: Intelligent WiFi management with visual feedback
   - WiFi only connects when WiFi Mode effect is active and LEDs are on